 Family name: Asteraceae

 Even though Onehunga weed is only a small annual weed, phenoxy herbicides such as MCPA, 2,4-D and mecoprop do not control this weed very well by themselves.
-By adding dicamba to any of these herbicides, better control is obtained, eg 2,4-D/dicamba (Banvine), MCPA/mecoprop/dicamba (several trade names).
+By adding dicamba to any of these herbicides, better control is obtained, for example, 2,4-D/dicamba (Banvine), MCPA/mecoprop/dicamba (several trade names).

-Other herbicides that can be used include a mixture of mecoprop, ioxynil and bromoxynil (eg Image) and bentazone (eg Basagran).
+Other herbicides that can be used include a mixture of mecoprop, ioxynil and bromoxynil (Image) and bentazone (Basagran).
 These generally work best under warm conditions but before the plants get too mature.

 Whatever herbicide is used on the Onehunga weed, obviously it is best to kill the weed before the fruits begin forming, or prickles will still end up in the feet of people walking across the dead plants.
 But for the long-term management of the weed, it is also useful to stop new seeds from being added to the soil each spring so that eventually there will be less seeds from which new plants can establish in autumn.